Monthly Tech-Tip from Tony Hansen SignUp

 Albany vs Alberta Slip melt

+This is a GLFL test, it employs a slipcast melt flow tester to show the flow patterns of two glazes (or materials), side-by-side.
 Albany Slip was a pure mined silty clay that, by itself, melted to a glossy dark brown glaze at cone 10R.
-By itself it was a tenmoku glaze.
-Alberta Slip is a recipe of mined clays and refined minerals designed to have the same chemistry, firing behavior and raw physical appearance (but not plasticity).
-This is a GBMF melt flow test showing them side-by-side.
+By itself it was a Tenmoku glaze at high temperatures.
+Alberta Slip is a recipe of mined clays with added refined minerals that give it a similar chemistry, firing behavior and raw physical appearance.
+As you can see, the melt fluidity is very similar.

 Testing a new brand of dolomite

 Dolomite is a key material for glazes, especially mattes.
-When you are forced to adopt a new brand it needs to be tested.
-Here, three tests were done to compare the old long-time-use material (IMASCO Sirdar) with a new one (LHoist Dolowhite).
-The first flow test is a very high dolomite cone 6 recipe formulated for this purpose; the new material runs a little more.
-The second is G2934 cone 6 MgO matte with 5% black stain; the new material runs a little less here.
+We were forced to adopt a new brand and needed confidence it was equivalent.
+Three tests were done to compare the old long-time-use material (IMASCO Sirdar) with a new one (LHoist Dolowhite).
+The first melt flow tester compares them in a very high dolomite cone 6 recipe formulated for this purpose; the new material runs just slightly more.
+The second tester is uses the G2934 cone 6 MgO matte recipe with 5% black stain; the new material runs a little less here.
 The third test is the high dolomite glaze on a dark burning clay to see the translucency and compare the surface character.
 They are very close.
-It looks like it is going to be OK.
-Does your supplier test new materials when they are forced to switch suppliers?
+These three gave us the confidence to proceed.

 Glaze melt fluidity comparison between G2931F and fritted G2931K show the effect of LOI